-My vintage dancing friend Cary recently asked me where he could buy reproduction Victorian formal pants or good modern equivalents.
+My vintage dancing friend Cary recently asked me where he could buy reproduction Victorian men’s formal wear.
 This is a topic I had to research a few months ago for my husband’s wedding suit.
 Here is what I found:

 For the early part of the Victorian era men wore tailcoats, aka morning coats, all day.
 By the later half of the Victorian era tailcoats were mostly worn in the evening.
 Black was the only acceptable choice for evening wear because it had a slimming effect and thus made all men look handsome.
 Besides color, evening coats were left open, to expose a nice white vest and shirt underneath.
 The appearance of single but usually double breasted buttons on either side of the jacket were purely ornamental.

 Coat collars were notched in the V and M shapes for most of the Victorian era.
 The 1860’s introduced the shawl collar which remained fashionable for only a decade.
 The most common decoration on lapels were either facings in silk or velvet.
 Sometimes coat cuffs were trimmed in velvet too.

 The length and cut of tailcoats changed from season to season.
 The main difference between Victorian and modern tailcoats is the fit.
 Today’s “One size fits all” fitting leaves tailcoats hanging loosely and boxy on the body.
 Victorian tailcoats were fit snugly on the body using the most advanced tailoring techniques (a lost art today.)

 For authenticity you will have to have one made for you.
 But for a “looks close enough” type suit- nearly any modern tailcoat will do.
 Stick to black for evening wear with notch collar and decorative buttons.
 Jos A Bank carries a very nice tuxedo tailcoat that features the higher cut and open front design more accurate of the Victorian era.

 Formal Victorian Vest or Waistcoat